actualrayy/AWS-Cloud-Security-Monitoring-Lab/README.md

 ---

-## Architecture
+## 🏗️ Architecture

-The environment is structured around a custom VPC and an AWS logging and response pipeline:
+The environment is structured around a custom VPC and an AWS logging and response pipeline.

 * **Network:** Custom VPC (`10.0.0.0/16`) with public (`10.0.1.0/24`) and private (`10.0.2.0/24`) subnets behind an Internet Gateway.
-* **Target Server:** An Ubuntu 22.04 EC2 instance (`t3.micro`) automatically bootstrapped with Nginx using Terraform `user_data`.
+* **Target Server:** Ubuntu 22.04 EC2 instance (`t3.micro`) automatically bootstrapped with Nginx using Terraform `user_data`.
-* **Security Controls:** Security Group controlling inbound access to the target.
+* **Security Controls:** Security Groups controlling inbound access to the target.
 * **Infrastructure:** Terraform manages the AWS resources so the lab can be recreated and destroyed when needed.
 * **Logging:** Multi-region AWS CloudTrail records management-plane activity and delivers the logs to a locked-down S3 bucket.
 * **Detection:** Amazon EventBridge filters selected CloudTrail events.